binkley/homebrewery-files/witch.md

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.

+#### Level 2: Witch's Familiar

+You learn the *Find Familiar* spell.
+It is always prepared for you and doesn’t count against the number of spells you can prepare.
+You can cast it once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

+When casting *Find Familiar* using this feature, you do so as a ritual.
+You may use an Herbalism Kit or Cook’s Utensils as your spellcasting focus for the casting.

+**Independent Spirit.**
+Your familiar is unusually willful and assertive.
+It can take the **Attack action** on its turn.
+When it does, it makes a single attack that benefits from your proficiency bonus.
+On turns it attacks, the familiar can’t cast spells or deliver your spells.

+{note}
+**TODO:**
+Consider subclass-specific upgrades to the familiar (e.g. form options, magical traits, casting abilities). <br>
+At higher levels, allow familiars with higher CR, or enhanced functions akin to the Warlock's *Pact of the Chain*. <br>
+Explore "Coven Familiars" or shared familiars as part of group or subclass features.
+{note}

 #### Level 3: Witch Subclass